-Christ is the revealer of God-the representative of man.
+Christ is the revealer of God - the representative of man.

-W.5-9-Person of the man Christ Jesus: Christ will subdue the world (v.
+vv.
+5-9 - Person of the man Christ Jesus: Christ will subdue the world (v.
 5).
 Christ was humiliated when He became man (Philippians 2:6-8).
 Man lost his dominion at the fall; Christ regained it at the cross.
 This is God's original purpose with man (vv.
 6-8); cf. Psalm 8:4-6.

-V. 9-(Key of chapter 2):
+v.
+9 - (Key of chapter 2):

-But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honor; that he by the grace of God, should taste death for every man.
+But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honor, that he, by the grace of God, should taste death for every man.

-"Taste"-not only the fact of death but the experience of what death is.
+"Taste" - not only the fact of death but the experience of what death is.

-Not a man in whom God did something

-Humanity of Jesus Not a religious genius

-Not a martyr to a cause

-Not a good example
+Humanity of Jesus Not a man in whom God did something.
+Not a religious genius.
+Not a martyr to a cause.
+Not a good example.

-Christ's humiliation accomplished two things:
+Christ's humiliation accomplished 2 things:

-- 1 Got glory and honor to the person of Christ - 2 Procured man's salvation; made man's salvation possible
+- (1) Got glory and honor to the person of Christ; - (2) Procured man's salvation; made man's salvation possible.